MaplePHP/Unitary-docs/docs/writing-tests.md

 sidebar_position: 2
 ---

-# Create the tests
+# Create Tests

-Here I am going to show you some different ways you can do some unit testings.
+Unitary makes writing unit tests simple and intuitive.
-Once you read this short page you will be able to start and understand unit testing in just under 3 min.
+This short guide will show you the different ways you can write and organize tests, you’ll be ready to start testing in **under three minutes**.

 ---

+# GLÖM INTE LÄGG TILL ->describe("www")

-## Unit test with validation
+## Unit Test with Validation

 A Unitary test is composed of one or more **groups**.
-Groups exist to **describe** a subject and **contain** responsibilities.
-Each group contains one or more validations, wrapped in simple, readable callback blocks.
+Groups exist to **describe a subject** and **contain its responsibilities**.
+Each group includes one or more validations, wrapped in clear and readable callback blocks.

 ```php
 use MaplePHP\Unitary\{Unit, TestCase, TestConfig, Expect};